abdelrahman-ahmed-nassar/YouTube-Media-Downloader-using-yt-dlp/README.md

 ## Detailed Version

-For advanced configuration options, troubleshooting tips, and developer documentation, please refer to the [DETAILEDREADME.md](DETAILEDREADME.md) file included with this project.
+For advanced configuration options, troubleshooting tips, and developer documentation, please refer to the [Detailed Installation Guide](https://github.com/abdelrahman-ahmed-nassar/YouTube-Media-Downloader-using-yt-dlp/wiki/Detailed-Installation-Guide) file included with this project.